 So, without further adue, wheels up!

 Let’s get the first point of contention out of the way: for 90% of riding environments and 99% of riders, any difference in HP or torque between these 2 machines is a moot point.
 The BMW’s inline 4 makes 151HP and 77 lb/ft of torque whereas the Yamaha’s crossplane inline 4 makes 167 HP and the same 77 lb/ft (all figures measured at the wheel).
-Digging more closely into the numbers however, we can see that maximum torque happens earlier in the RPM range on the BMW as a result of its “detuned” superbike motor.
-In real-world riding scenarios, the result is that that there is no discernible power advantage for either bike, the R1 having a slight edge in the most capable rider’s hands, on a closed circuit where triple digit speeds (>100 MPH) are a regular occurrence.
+Digging more closely into the numbers however, we can see that maximum torque happens earlier in the RPM range on the BMW as a result of its “re-tuned” superbike motor.
+We realize that to the riding public, “tuned for more torque” or “tuned for better street rideability” sounds like marketing hyperbole or an excuse for cutting production costs.
+In real-world riding scenarios though, the result is that that there is no discernible power advantage for the higher revving R1 (this would be less true on a closed course however, where the superbike would have the edge in the most capable rider’s hands and where triple digit speeds are a regular occurrence.

 What’s immediately obvious from the R1’s powertrain is that it’s intended to be ridden extremely fast, as evidenced by its tall, close-ratio stock gearing.
 During our test, the R1 would run a full gear or more lower than the BMW with first gear on the Yamaha reaching well over any legal speed limit and 6th being more or less useless for anything other than conserving fuel on the highway.
 As such, the BMW spends more time in the middle of its powerband whereas the Yamaha could rarely be unleashed as we would run out of courage, road or demerit points well before the bike would stop pulling.